-Table 1.
-Regression results on natural capital and economic growth growth of per capita output.29 Clearly, Model 7 does not tell the whole story of the determinants of growth; no model does that.
+The bottom row of Table 2.1 shows how the adjusted R^2 rises gradually as more explanatory variables are added to the growth regression and ultimately reaches 0.58, indicating that Model 7 explains well over half of the cross-country variation in the long-run rate of growth of per capita output.
+12 Clearly, Model 7 does not tell the whole story of the determinants of growth; no model does that.
 For example, despite broad agreement among economists on theoretical grounds that foreign trade is good for growth, indicators of openness to trade often fail to register as significant sources of growth in econometric work.
-Too many explanatory variables in a single growth equation tend to get in each other's way.
+When too many explanatory variables are in a single growth equation, they tend to get in each other's way.
 Presumably, this happens when two or more explanatory variables compete to explain the same source of efficiency gains.